What kind of use of exercise ball?

 Yes, you can.
 It’s better than sitting on a chair for hours and staring at a computer screen because:

 1. When using an exercise ball as a chair, your spine is subjected to less pressure from sitting down since the ball helps you balance your weight around it.
-Moreover, when you sit on an exercise ball, your hip flexor muscle is in its lengthened position, and your low back muscles are in a shortened position, which may help you improve posture.
+Moreover, when you sit on an exercise ball, your hip flexor muscle is lengthened, and your lower back muscles are shortened, which may help you improve posture.

-2. Sitting on an exercise ball helps you strengthen the ab & gluteal (butt) muscle even when sitting down!
+2. Sitting on an exercise ball helps you strengthen the ab & gluteal (butt) muscles even when sitting down!

-3. Exercise ball is an excellent tool for a whole-body workout.
-However, it’s best to use an exercise ball combined with other weight loss exercises such as crunches, squats, etc.
+3. An exercise ball is an excellent tool for a whole-body workout.
+However, it is best used with other weight-loss exercises, such as crunches and squats.